cur33/silly-projects/README.md

 ## Description

-This is just a collection of small projects that I work on for fun, or for whatever other reason I so choose, but for which I do not care to make a completely separate repository.
+This is just a collection of small projects that I work on for fun, or for whatever other reason I so choose, but for which I do not care to make separate repositories.

 ## List of Projects